Strategic decision support for air medical leaders

 Flightline Strategy Approach

-Some engagements focus on a single strategic question, while others develop into ongoing advisory relationships as conditions shift and new questions emerge.
+Some engagements focus on a single strategic question, while others evolve into ongoing advisory relationships as new questions emerge.
 The scope is determined by what the program needs to understand, not by a predefined service package.

 -

-Flight data, geographic modeling, and operational context are combined to give a clear view of who is operating in your area, how the landscape has changed, and where opportunities exist.
+A clear view of who is operating in your area, how the landscape has changed, and where opportunities exist, based on flight data, geographic modeling, and operational context.

 Who is actually operating in our market, and where?